 The growing number of complaints on the Apple Discussion Forums are approaching the level where some users are questioning if this is a manufacturing issue.
 If enough complaints arise, Apple may have a ScratchGate on its hands.

 After asking readers, we’ve compiled a list of complaints, images of scratched iPhones and video of the iPhone 11 and iPhone 11 scratch problems.
+This is not limited to early models, but it is also not happening to every model out there.

 There are enough reports that it’s worth highlighting the issue that a growing number of users are facing.
 You can decide from there if you need an iPhone 11 screen protector, AppleCare+ or simply a good case.